Board Certified Podiatrists | Expert Foot & Ankle Care

 (810) 206-1402 Patient Portal

-✅ Medically reviewed by Dr. Thomas Biernacki, DPM — Board-Certified Podiatrist · Last updated April 6, 2026
+✅ Medically reviewed by Dr. Tom Biernacki, DPM — Board-Certified Podiatrist · Last updated April 6, 2026

 Working From Home Foot Health Guide — Podiatrist’s Complete WFH Setup

-Remote work has been transformative for millions of Americans — but it’s created a surprising new category of foot and ankle problems.
+Remote work has been significant for millions of Americans — but it’s created a surprising new category of foot and ankle problems.
 The combination of sedentary sitting, unstructured footwear, and improvised workstation setups is driving a wave of plantar fasciitis, Achilles tendinopathy, and lower extremity pain that we see regularly at Balance Foot & Ankle.
 Here’s how to work from home without wrecking your feet.

 The WFH Foot Problem Nobody Talks About